Psychologists diagnose, treat, and work to prevent a range of psychological problems that affect people's behaviour, thoughts and emotions.

 - usually work regular business hours, but may have to work evenings and weekends

-- work in a range of places, including offices, hospitals and health care services, schools and universities, prisons, residential and community organisations, and homes
+- work in a range of places, including offices, hospitals and health care facilities, schools and universities, prisons, and private clinics

 - may work in emotionally draining and stressful circumstances

-- may travel locally to visit clients, or nationally to attend workshops or conferences.
+- may travel locally to visit clients, or nationally to attend workshops and conferences.

 What's the job really like?

 "I went to university to do law, but took a second degree in psychology.
 As my studies progressed, I became more interested in psychology.

 "Eventually, I discovered a field where I could use my knowledge to help other people – clinical psychology.
 I was accepted for training at the University of Otago, and after that I became a clinical psychologist."